backupify/backupify_styleguides/RubyStyleguide.md

 * Use soft-tabs with a two space indent.

-* Keep lines fewer than 80 characters.
+* Keep lidones fewer than 120 characters.

 * Never leave trailing whitespace.

 * End each file with a blank newline.

-* Use spaces around operators, after commas, colons and semicolons, around { and before }.
+* Use spaces around operators, after commas, colons and semicolons, around `{` and before `}`.

 ```rb
 sum = 1 + 2